PrajnaPradhan07/habot_project/README.md

 Employee CRUD API with JWT authentication

 A RESTful API built with Django REST Framework to manage employees in a company.
-Developed as part of the Habot Hiring Project for the Python Backend Developer role.

 ---

 🚀 Features